KATUNGULU

 Katungulu is an inspiring and challenging voice for African fashion on the global stage, whose point of view has been published in Vogue US, Vogue Italia, Okay Africa, Forbes Africa, CNN, Business of Fashion and more.

-Katush has been sought out for tradeshows all over the world — highlights include Origin Africa and Coterie in the USA, Addis Ababa’s Hub of Africa and Mozambique Fashion Week.
-More recently, the brand was selected as one of five winners in the Lagos Fashion Week Fashion Focus program, and one of three businesses invited to join the Ethical Fashion Initiative’s Kenya accelerator.
+Katush has been sought out for presentations all over the world — highlights include Paris, New York, Portugal, Lagos and Mozambique Fashion Week.
+More recently, the brand has was selected as one of three businesses invited to join the Ethical Fashion Initiative’s Kenya Accelerator Program together with exhibiting its work at the Victoria and Albert Museum in London in the Africa Fashion exhibition and now the Brooklyn Museum in New York.

 Follow our journey